OceansAus/cosima-cookbook-original/README.md

 # cosima-cookbook

+**This is an archive of the original cookbook before it was split.
+Please see the updated `cosima-cookbook` repository!**

 The COSIMA Cookbook is a framework for analysing output from ocean-sea ice models.
 The focus is on the ACCESS-OM2 suite of models being developed and run by members of [COSIMA: Consortium for Ocean-Sea Ice Modelling in Australia](http://cosima.org.au), but the framework is suitable for other model output.

 ## Getting Started